NorthernL1ghts/AlyCompilerOld/README.md

 Running the compiler executable with no arguments will display a usage message that contains compiler flags and options as well as command layout.

-For writing in Aly in Emacs or Vim, there are helpful plugins in the Editor subdirectory.
 For syntax highlighting in any Editor that supports tree-sitter, there is a tree-sitter parser that can be found [here](https://github.com/NorthernL1ghts/tree-sitter-int).
 It is highly recommended to use tree-sitter if you can, as it provides much better syntax highlighting.